choptastic/sigma_form/README.md

 **Note** `sigma_form` does not do any postbacks, buttons, or validations.
 That is up to you.

+## Miscellaneous Perks

+### Class names
+Each row will be wrapped in a div with a class set to `sigma_form_field_FIELDNAME` where `FIELDNAME` is the ID of the field.
+This will allow you to easily target the rows or elements with CSS or to hide/show the rows dynamically.

+### Quickly Get Field Name

+There is a function `element_sigma_form:get_label(Fields, FieldName)` where `Fields` is the same as the `Fields` value above and `FieldName` is the ID of the field.
+It will return the label associated.
+It's mostly a shortcut for `lists:keyfind/3`, but with a more specific naming semantics meant to accommodate `sigma_form`

 ## License

 Copyright (c) 2014, [Jesse Gumm](http://sigma-star.com/page/jesse)